Click to view more details about each scholarship.

 This scholarship will go to a Lincoln High School graduate with a 3.5 GPA who has displayed leadership skills from participating in service organizations with preference given to a current or former Girl Scout.

-Emma Christianson was presented with the 2022 Jerry Stenseth Memorial Scholarship by Mike Spears.
+Brenna Alby was presented with the 2025 Jerry Stenseth Memorial/Class of 1977 Scholarship by Board Member Mike Barry.

-The 2022 Mark Welter World Citizen Award was presented to Rebecca Ballard by Board Member Holly Haugen.
+The 2025 Mark Welter World Citizen Award was presented to Teagen Jensen by Board Member Polly Gustafson.

 Mark Welter was a world history/world religions teacher at the secondary and college levels for over 50 years.
 He taught with the goal of preparing young people to adapt to the needs of/for a cooperative, interdependent, peaceful world.
 As a retired teacher, he wants to continue his aspirations by aiding students who demonstrate an awareness of our prevailing world realities: No single nation can successfully address the universal dilemmas of global warming, global terrorism, global eco-disasters, and global pandemics.